 - A picture ID must be presented when registering for and taking any test in the Testing Center.

 - Testing is restricted to the times posted and students must arrive at least ONE HOUR prior to the closing of the Testing Center.
-COMPASS testing will require the student to be at the Testing Center two and one half hours prior to the closing of the Test Center.
+COMPASS testing will require the student to be at the Testing Center three hours prior to the closing of the Test Center.

 - Electronic devices such as, but not limited to, cellular phones, iPods, MP3 players, PDAs, DVD players, pagers, computers, CDs, removable storage devices, calculator watches, clocks or watches with alarms, spellcheckers, visual or audio recording or listening devices, and digital cameras are not allowed in the Testing Center.
 Possession of such a device while in the testing room (even if turned off) will cause the student to be removed immediately from the Testing Center.